ChargeProduction/AcrylicKeyboard/README.md

 ## Planned
 * Adding example themes with custom key renderers and behaviour
-* Extracting a renderer interface to support more platforms (e.g. UWP, Android, IOS...)
+* Abstracting the renderer to support more platforms (e.g. UWP, Android, IOS...)